 The Real Power of Leaders

-This talk is valuable for company leader, to team lead, to CSM - pretty much everyone.
-In Why Good Leaders Make you Feel Safe, Management theorist Simon Sinek suggests that good leaders foster a safe environment in which everyone will go to lengths for each other.
-This holds for company culture, but also for customer relations.
+This talk is valuable for company leaders, team leads, and CSMs.
+In Why Good Leaders Make you Feel Safe, Management theorist Simon Sinek suggests that good leaders foster a safe environment in which everyone will go to lengths for one another.
+This holds true for company culture, but also for customer relations.
 In the end, aren't Customer Success Managers leading their customers to success?

 Solving Problems Backwards

-As a Customer Success Manager, step one should always be to set goals with your customer, and to define success - why did your customer buy your product in the first place?
+As a Customer Success Manager, the first steps should always be to set goals with your customer and to define success - why did your customer buy your product in the first place?
 Now, look at the journey backward, and re-evaluate your strategy to get them there.